evildmp/conference-handbook/handbook/arrange/accommodation.rst

 Bed and breakfast accommodation
 -------------------------------

 Let your attendees sort this out for themselves.
-It's worth noting that depending on where you live, "bed and breakfast" can mean quite different things.
-In the UK, it means what it says.
-In Germany, it apparently doesn't include breakfast.
-Perhaps in some places it doesn't even include a bed.

 Using accommodation complexes